 Dr. McLawsen is licensed to practice psychology in the State of Washington.
 Additionally, she is a Registered Psychologist in British Columbia, Canada.

 Dr. McLawsen graduated from Stanford University in 2002, earning a BA in psychology in three years, focusing on neuroscience.
 She earned her PhD from the University of Nebraska-Lincoln, one of the country's most respected forensic psychology programs.
 Dr. McLawsen's doctoral thesis examined how different states implement sex offender civil commitment laws.

-- Pierce County Competency Panel.
-Dr. McLawsen is one of a handful of psychologists contracted by Pierce County to assess capacities relevant to criminal defendants' competence to proceed to trial.
-She regularly evaluates criminal defendants at the Pierce County Jail and provides reports to Pierce County Superior and District Courts.
+Pierce County Competency Panel.
+Dr. McLawsen was one of a handful of psychologists contracted by Pierce County to assess capacities relevant to criminal defendants' competence to proceed to trial.
+Until the bill authorizing “the Panel” sunsetted in July 2019, she regularly evaluated criminal defendants at the Pierce County Jail and provided reports to Pierce County Superior and District Courts.

 Dialectical Behaviour Therapy (DBT) Centre of Vancouver.
 Dr. McLawsen performed diagnostic assessments along with individual and group therapy.
 This therapy experience strengthens Dr. McLawsen's ability to provide accurate diagnostic formulations and to recommend state of the art, evidence-based psychological treatment.

 Clinical Associate, Simon Fraser University, Vancouver, British Colombia